dart-learning-hub/00-start-here/FAQ.md

 ### Q: Do I need to know English?

 **A:** Not mandatory.
 All content is bilingual (PT/EN).
-However, basic English helps since many technical terms are in English.
+However, knowing basic English helps, as many technical terms are in English.

 ### Q: How long does it take to complete everything?